 The Foundation expected public benefit to arise:

-The Foundation's first programme of research commenced in the Autumn of 2012.
+The Foundation's first programme of research commenced in the Autumn of 2012 and continued until 30 June 2019.

-The programme aims to foster research into the political-economic drivers of changes in financial markets, in light of the global and euro area financial crises.
-It will focus in particular on issues at the intersection of macroeconomics and financial studies, and is concerned with the institutional setting in which policy towards financial markets is formed at the national and European levels.
-It will thus draw on expertise in the fields of politics, international relations, macroeconomics, law, business and global economic governance, with the support of UK and international experts in these fields.
+The programme aimed to foster research into the political-economic drivers of changes in financial markets, in light of the global and euro area financial crises.
+It focussed in particular on issues at the intersection of macroeconomics and financial studies, and was concerned with the institutional setting in which policy towards financial markets is formed at the national and European levels.
+It drew on expertise in the fields of politics, international relations, macroeconomics, law, business and global economic governance, with the support of UK and international experts in these fields.

 A network of academic, official and private market experts was established and began work on initial projects in three areas: